 If you have a Free Trial subscription and you remove the spending limit, your subscription converts to an individual subscription with pay-as-you-go rates at the end of the Free Trial.
 You keep your remaining credit for the full 30 days after you created the subscription.
 You also have access to free services for 12 months.

-To monitor and manage billing activity for Azure, see Prevent unexpected costs with Azure billing and cost management.
+To monitor and manage billing activity for Azure, see Plan to manage Azure costs.

 Your bill is past due

 To resolve past due balance, see Resolve past due balance for your Azure subscription after getting an email from Azure.

 If you're the Account Administrator and accidentally canceled an individual subscription with pay-as-you-go rates, you can reactivate it in the Account Center.

 For other subscription types, contact support to have your subscription reactivated.

 After your subscription is reactivated, there might be a delay in creating or managing resources.
 If the delay exceeds 30 minutes, please contact Azure Billing Support for assistance.
 Most Azure resources automatically resume and don't require any action.
 However, we recommend that you check your Azure service resources and restart any that don't resume automatically.

 If you have questions or need help, create a support request.

 - Learn how to Plan to manage Azure costs.